-This product claims to relieve itchy skin due to poison ivy, poison oak, and poison sumac.
+This product aims to relieve itchiness caused by poison ivy, poison oak, and poison sumac.

-To use this product, a person empties the packet into a warm bath and soaks for 15–30 minutes.
+To use it, empty a packet into a warm bath and soak for 15–30 minutes.

-This medicated bath treatment contains aluminum acetate, which helps relieve itching and irritation due to poison ivy, poison oak, and poison sumac.
+This medicated bath treatment contains aluminum acetate, which helps relieve itchiness and irritation due to poison ivy, poison oak, and poison sumac.

-A person can use this product as a soak, compress, or wet dressing, for 15–30 minutes as needed.
+A person can use this product as a soak or in a compress or wet dressing for 15–30 minutes at a time, as needed.

-There is a wide range of soothing lotions and creams that can help with the itchiness of poison ivy rash.
-People can purchase these without a prescription.
+Many soothing lotions and creams can help relieve the itchiness of a poison ivy rash.
+People can purchase the following without a prescription.

-If the rash has already appeared, a person should wet the skin and apply the product.
-They should gently rub it in for 15 seconds and rinse using cool water.
+If the rash has already appeared, a person should wet their skin, gently rub the product in for 15 seconds, and rinse using cool water.

-This lotion contains calamine and oats to help provide relief from itching.
+This lotion contains calamine and oats to help relieve itchiness.

-- soothes poison ivy, poison oak, poison sumac, and other conditions
+- soothes skin reactions to poison ivy, poison oak, and poison sumac

 - protects the skin